Book Launch at St Buryan – April 2024

 2014

-In 2014 two more members left the Morris team and it was difficult to get new recruits as performers were more interested in Cornish performance.
-My son tried to maintain a high standard of performance that some found difficult to cope with.
-We continued with the few dancers we had along with the Cornish Teazer and ‘Oss side of Boekka that remained strong.
+In 2014 it was difficult to get new recruits as many performers were more interested in Cornish pursuits.
+My son tried to maintain a high standard of performance that most members found difficult to cope with.
+We continued howevere with the few dancers we had along with the Cornish Teazer and ‘Oss side of Boekka that remained strong throughout.

 Teignmouth Folk Festival